seantywork/sorrylinus/README.md

-# sorrylinus-server
+# sorrylinus

 ===========

+I'm sorry Linus, for building the most useless software on earth to handle remotely

+the most useful software on earth

 **Disclaimer : I am not liable for any misuse of this code** **Only use it on machines and in environments that you have explicit permissions and authrizations to do so**

-handling sorrylinus query to interact with sorrylinus-api, sercurely

 ## How to use it